DaDouglasLi/washu-mp-plan-recommender/README.md

 - Merchant-based campus detection may misclassify ambiguous rows.
 - Fall prediction has structurally higher uncertainty than spring.
 - Forecast is practical guidance, not a guarantee.
-- Current implementation assumes one primary transaction-history file and schedule exports with parseable structure.
+- Current implementation assumes one primary transaction-history CSV and manually entered on-campus time.

 ## Future improvements